 International student Eric Law is building a solid career in architecture – from the inside out.
-After completing an interior design course in his home country of Malaysia, Eric came to Australia to pursue his dream of a career in the Built Environment.
+After completing an interior design course in his home country of Malaysia, Eric came to Australia to pursue his dream of a career in the applied architecture.

 ‘I was very interested in colours and lighting and once I finished that interior design course in Malaysia, I needed to study more and pursue my further education,’ Eric says.
 After focusing on interiors for a period of time Eric felt it was time to look at the built environment holistically ‘I need to study something from the exterior, so that's why I decided to study the built environment and architecture - I can use both for my future career.’